stelviodev/stelvio/docs/docs/concepts/customization.md

     )
 ```

-This is the key difference from the old behavior: you no longer need to use `customize` to override global defaults—explicit constructor arguments work naturally.

-!!! note "`memory` vs. `memory_size`"
+Explicit constructor arguments always override global `customize` defaults, so you don't need to reach for `customize` just to override a global default—only when you need to set a property that isn't exposed as a constructor argument.

+!!! note "Constructor arguments don't always match Pulumi property names"
-    Stelvio's `memory` constructor argument maps to the underlying Pulumi
+    Stelvio constructor arguments don't always map 1:1 to the Pulumi property
-    `memory_size` property — the name you use inside `customize`.
+    name you'd use inside `customize`.
+For example, Stelvio's `memory`
+    constructor argument maps to the underlying Pulumi `memory_size` property.
+    Check each component's customization guide (linked in the
+    [Quick Reference](#quick-reference) table) for the exact property names.

 ## Global Customization